siran/writing/books/The Emergence of Self/The Emergence of Self - 002 The Loop.md

 # The Loop

 The primitive unit of selfhood is the self-sustaining causal loop.
+But an actual self is usually not one loop alone.
+It is an organized assembly of loops whose recurrent coordination itself closes into a greater loop capable of persistence, imprint-carrying, and steering.

 One clarification has to come first.
 The loop is physically realized, but it does not need the idea of a body in order to persist.
 What the loop later